ApiLogicServer/Docs/docs/WebGenAI-About.md

 ## Life Cycle

 As shown in the Life Cycle outline below, this approach is complimentary to your existing UI Dev tools such as UI frameworks or Low Code Screen Painters.

+* In addition to existing UI Dev tools, please explore automation support for [Ontimize](App-Custom-Ontimize-Overview.md){:target="_blank" rel="noopener"}.

 As illustrated by the green graphics below, we seek to provide value in the Inception Phase (get the requirements right), and for backend development.